EAN-13 Barcode: Complete Guide to International Retail Standards

 Comparison with Alternative Barcode Types

 For products requiring more data storage, Code 128 offers alphanumeric encoding capability and higher data density.
-However, it lacks the universal retail acceptance of EAN-13.
+But it lacks the universal retail acceptance of EAN-13.
 Many companies use EAN-13 for customer-facing identification and Code 128 for internal warehouse operations.

 Future of EAN-13 in Retail

-Enhanced data requirements are also driving innovation.
+Enhanced data requirements are also driving change.
 While EAN-13 identifies products, it doesn't encode batch numbers, expiration dates, or serial numbers.
 Two-dimensional codes increasingly supplement EAN-13 on packaging to provide this additional traceability without replacing the core product identifier.

 Getting Started with EAN-13